onap/vnfrqts-requirements/docs/Chapter7.rst

 * R-87564 The xNF **SHOULD** conform its YANG model to RFC 7317, "A YANG Data Model for System Management".
-* R-24269 The xNF **SHOULD** conform its YANG model to RFC 7407, "A YANG Data Model for SNMP Configuration".
+* R-24269 The xNF **SHOULD** conform its YANG model to RFC 7407, "A YANG Data Model for SNMP Configuration", if Netconf used to configure SNMP engine.

 The NETCONF server interface shall fully conform to the following NETCONF RFCs.